Estimating Robot Strengths with Application to Selection of Alliance Members in FIRST Robotics Competitions: Existing Measures and Models for Robot Strengths

+where $\varepsilon_{1},\dots,\varepsilon_{M}$ are $i.i.d.$ with mean zero and variance $\sigma^2$.
+This fact indicates that the CCWM model is meaningless in our application.
+Obviously, the model formulation of the CCWM model in (\ref{eqn:ccwm1}) is a special case of that in (\ref{eqn:wmpr}) with $\beta_{1}=\dots=\beta_{K}=0$.
+For this reason, the CCWM model will not be studied in the rest of this article.

-\begin{rem} To assess the defensive strengths of robots, there were some proposals to take into account an analogue, the defensive power rating (DPR) measure, of the OPR measure.
-It was further shown by \cite{gardner:2015} that estimated robot strengths of the DPR model can be expressed as the difference of those of the OPR and CCWM models.
-Moreover, the author introduced other measures such as combined power rating, mixture-based ether power rating, and some related simultaneous measures.
-However, these measures are found to be inappropriate to assess robot strengths in the setup of the FRC system.
-For this reason, we don't explore their properties and applications in this article.
+\begin{rem} For the defensive strengths of robots, there were some proposals to take into account the defensive power rating (DPR).
+It was shown by \citet{gardner:2015} that estimated robot strengths of the DPR model can be expressed as the difference of those of the OPR and CCWM models.
+The author further introduced other measures such as combined power rating, mixture-based ether power rating, and some related simultaneous measures.
+However, in the setup of the FRC system, these measures are inappropriate to characterize robot strengths.
+For this reason, we do not explore their properties and extensions in this article.

 \end{rem}